Dear reader of ADxS.org, please excuse the disruption.

 It is to be hoped that with further refinement of the measurement methods and knowledge about the evaluation of results, a more objective diagnosis than questionnaires and tests will be possible in the foreseeable future.

 However, the fundamental problem with measuring biomarkers is that they can only ever provide a snapshot.
-The results of this snapshot depend on whether or not the affected person is experiencing acute stress at the time of measurement.
+The results of this snapshot depend on whether the person with ADHD is experiencing acute stress at the time of measurement or not.
 The usual ADHD diagnosis is therefore correctly based on whether the (stress/ADHD) symptoms exist in the long term, i.e. also outside of acute circumstances that trigger particular stress.

 To date, the relevant literature has not yet addressed the extent to which biomarkers can reliably distinguish long-term changes from merely acute stress reactions.